ataffe/computer_vision/README.md

 Go to: https://www.python.org/downloads/ and download it.

-# Installing pip python 3
+# Installing pip with python 3
 This is a python package manager I believe, and I used it to install opencv 3 for python 3, numpy, and matplotlib.

 Run the command: